-Both the Client System Setup Utility and Remote Diagnostics rely on the server's Service Partition.
-The Service Partition is installed on a separate file system partition, and includes the ROM-DOS operating system, SSU and Diagnostics agents/tests.
-It provides a standard communication stack that can be used over a modem or a serial port to provide remote control of the SSU, diagnostics or any other compatible utility.
+The Client System Setup Utility (CSSU) relies on the server's Service Partition.
+The Service Partition is installed on a separate file system partition, and includes the ROM-DOS operating system and System Setup Utility (SSU).
+CSSU provides a standard communication stack that can be used over a modem, serial port, or LAN to provide remote control of the SSU or any other compatible utility.